 Meetup: PyMC Online Meetup | Meetup

 Mastodon: PyMC developers (@email@example.com) - Bayes Club

-GitHub: GitHub - pymc-devs/pymc: Bayesian Modeling in Python
+GitHub: GitHub - pymc-devs/pymc: Bayesian Modeling and Probabilistic Programming in Python